SayedBaladoh/ecommerce/README.md

 	Wait until build process has finished.

-	After getting a Build Success message, There are two link for you to open sonarqube on browser. click that link and automatically open your browser.
+	After getting a Build Success message, There are two link for you to open sonarqube on browser.
+Click the link and automatically open your browser.

-	Or go to `http://localhost:9000/` on the Web Browser and Click on the Project Name to see the detailed report.
+	Or go to `http://localhost:9000/` on the Web Browser and click on the project name to see the detailed report.

 5. **Run the application**